trufflesuite/truffle/packages/truffle-artifactor/README.md

 #### `Pudding.generate([contract_name,] networks)`

-Generate the source code that populates the `.sol.js` file, returned as a string.
+Generate the source code that populates the `.sol.js` file.
+Returns a String.

 * `contract_name`: String.
 Optional.
 Name of the contract to generate.
 * `networks`: Object.
 Contains the information about this contract for each network, keyed by the network id.